-- 4.1 Any allegation or suspicion of a breach of the Anti-Corruption Code, whatever the source, shall be referred to the ACU General Manager for investigation. - 4.2 The ACU may at any time conduct an investigation into the activities of any Participant that it believes may have committed an offence under the Anti-Corruption Code.
-Such investigations may be conducted in conjunction with, and/or information obtained in such investigations may be shared with, National Cricket Federations and/or other relevant authorities (including criminal, administrative, professional and/or judicial authorities).
+- 4.1 Any allegation or suspicion of a breach of the Anti-Corruption Code, whatever the source, shall be referred to the relevant Designated Anti-Corruption Official for investigation. - 4.2 The relevant Designated Anti-Corruption Official may at any time conduct an investigation into the activities of any Participant that it believes may have committed an offence under the Anti-Corruption Code.
+Such investigations may be conducted in conjunction with, and/or information obtained in such investigations may be shared with, the ICC, National Cricket Federations and/or other relevant authorities (including criminal, administrative, professional and/or judicial authorities).
 All Participants and National Cricket Federations must cooperate fully with such investigations, failing which any such Participant shall be liable to be charged with a breach of the Anti-Corruption Code pursuant to Articles 2.4.6, 2.4.7, 2.4.8 and/or 2.4.9 (and it shall not be a valid basis for failing or refusing to cooperate or a valid defence to any such subsequent charge for a Participant to invoke any privilege against self-incrimination, which privilege is deemed to have been waived by the Participant).
-The ACU shall have discretion, where it deems appropriate, to stay its own investigation pending the outcome of investigations being conducted by other National Cricket Federations and/or other relevant authorities.
+The relevant Designated Anti-Corruption Official shall have discretion, where it deems appropriate, to stay its own investigation pending the outcome of investigations being conducted by the ICC or other National Cricket Federations and/or other relevant authorities.